taxicat1/taxicat1.github.io/hash6432shift_inversion.md

 Or visually with some 8-bit strings:

 ```
- - Add then shift    - Shift then add
+ - Xor then shift    - Shift then xor
     10011010            100110(10)
   ^ 01111001          ^ 011110(01)
     --------            ------